SciML/DiffEqOperators.jl/docs/src/operators/derivative_operators.md

   then the coefficients are set to be constant with that number.
 If `coeff_func` is an `AbstractArray` with length matching `len`, then the coefficients are constant but spatially dependent.
+- `offside`: A keyword argument for `UpwindDifference` which sets the number of offside points against the primary wind direction allowing it to have some bias/offset.
+Number of points used for approximation remain same.
+By default its `0`.

 `N`-dimensional derivative operators need to act against a value of at least `N` dimensions.